oracle/python-oracledb/doc/src/user_guide/tuning.rst

 Avoiding Premature Prefetching
 ++++++++++++++++++++++++++++++

-There are two cases that will benefit from setting ``prefetchrows`` to 0:
+There are two cases that will benefit from setting ``prefetchrows`` to zero:

 * When passing REF CURSORS into PL/SQL packages.
 Setting ``prefetchrows`` to 0 can stop rows being prematurely (and silently) fetched into the